Waitomo – Guide for Backpackers

 The simple option is to get yourself on a slow-moving boat that runs every 30 minutes through the cave network.
 They will keep you dry and guides offer commentary.
 However, most of you did not choose New Zealand to stay dry!
 Let us lay out your options:

-- Black water rafting is essentially tubing, but with much more crawling and climbing.
+- Waitomo caving or “black water rafting” is essentially tubing, but with much more crawling and climbing.
 Depending on the company and the trip that you chose you will spend between 2 to 6 hours underground either tubing, climbing, abseiling tomo (holes and caves) and waterfalls, or ramping through small passages in the massive cave network.
 The tubing part of any tours usually takes 1h30min to 2 hours.

-- If you want to feel your blood pump, embark for one of the longer options offering abseiling.
-One of them is a 37m abseil down a dark cave that seems bottomless until you reach its rugged floor.
+- If you want to feel your blood pumping, embark for one of the longer options offering abseiling.
+One of them is a 37m abseil down a dark cave that seems bottomless until you reach its rugged floor with The Legendary Black Water Rafting Co or even a 100m abseil if you choose Waitomo Adventures.
 Those tours also include rock climbing and flying fox through the cave.

 - Finally, some tours will not include black water rafting as they will be running through other parts of the caves and keep you dry.
 Those usually do not allow you to see glowworms but offer serious climbing challenges.

 The small Aranui cave is simply astonishing; brown, white and pink stalactite hang from almost everywhere and your guide will point out cave corals and flowerstones on the walls.
 The cave has almost a romantic feel to it.

 Once used as a sacred burial ground, the Ruakuri cave is filled with Maori legends and spirits.
 Sacred sites are still to this date protected and undisturbed by tourists, as paths have been built away from it.
 You’ll learn all about Maori myths and legends while walking through the cave filled with underground rivers and rock formations.
 You’ll spot glowworms too.

 Waitomo above ground